Part I MAD COW DISEASE=bovine spongiform encephalopathy (BSE) & in humans called Creutzfeldt-Jakob disease (vCJD).

 How does the cow even get Mad Cow Disease?

 The parts of a cow that are not eaten by people are cooked, dried, and ground into a powder.
 The powder is then used for a variety of purposes, including as an ingredient in animal feed.
 A cow gets BSE by eating feed contaminated with parts that came from another cow that was sick with BSE.
 The contaminated feed contains the abnormal prion, and a cow becomes infected with the abnormal prion when it eats the feed.
 If a cow gets BSE, it most likely ate the contaminated feed during its first year of life.
-Remember, if a cow becomes infected with the abnormal prion when it is one-year-old, it usually will not show signs of BSE until it is five-years-old or older.
+Remember, if a cow becomes infected with the abnormal prion when it is one-year-old, it usually will not show signs of BSE until it is five-years-old or possibly older.

 Learn more tomorrow in Part II on Mad Cow Disease.